 The typical family made $30,729 a year.
 The median household income was $27,083, and the median family income was $30,729.
 Males had a median income of $31,667 as compared to $23,750 for females.
 The city’s per capita money was $16,777.
 About 19.7% of families and 19.6% of the population were below the poverty line , including 18.9% of those under age 18 and 13.6%.

 There are a number of local events in Coldspring, TX that happen throughout the year.
-One of the most popular events is the Old Fashioned Fourth of July celebration.
+The Old Fashioned Fourth of July celebration is one of the most popular events.
 This event includes a parade, a carnival, and a fireworks show.
 The carnival is open from noon to 10:00 pm, and the fireworks show starts at 9:00 pm.
 Other events that are happening in Coldspring are the outdoor summer concerts, ham dinner at Hillebrand Hall, and draft horse hitch.
-All of these events will be happening on Friday July 1st except for the draft horse hitch which is happening on Sunday July 3rd.
+All of these events will be happening on Friday, July 1st, except for the draft horse hitch, which is happening on Sunday, July 3rd.